SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    ![4](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202024-02-27%2008-48-31.png)

 ### 15.5.4.2 Cost Analysis

+1. The good thing that merge join has is the tuples are sorted so that every tuple will **ONLY be read once**.

+   With nested loop join, every tuple will be inner table will be read `n_tuple(outer)` times.

+   > Kinda reminds me of the bulk loading of B+Tree

+2. The # of block transfer is `n_block(outer) + n_block(inner)` since all the
+   tuples will be only read once, so all the blocks will be only read once as well.

+3. The # of seek depends on the available buffer size

+   Assume that for each realtion, `Bm` memory pages are available, then the textbook says that it will be `ceil(n_block(outer)/Bm) + ceil(n_block(inner)/Bm)`

+   > QUES: Honestly, I don't know why.
+   >
+   > I think it depends on the # of the blocks that `tuples_of_inner_with_same_value`
+   > takes and how we work around the loading strategy if it cannnot fit in memory.

 ### 15.5.4.3 Hyprid Merge Join

+1. Merge join requires that both relations are sorted, if there is only one relation that is ordered, then the other relation is not but bas a secondary B+Tree index, we can still do a merge join with them.

+   > Secondary index has to be dense.

+   With merge join, for the innner table, we load the tuples that have the same value on the join columns, with hyprid merge join, assume it is the inner table that has the secondary B+Tree index, then we load all the pointers to the tuples that have the same value on the join column.

+   Accessing tuples through secondary index can be costly, we then sort them according to their addresses, then we load the tuples following these pointers, and do the merge join.

+2. In the above case, there is only 1 realtion that is not sorted and has a secondary index.

+   What if both relations are not ordered and have a secondary B+Tree index on the join columns.

+   For the outer relation, we can still traverse the B+Tree index and find the first index entry that the tuple it points to is greater than or equal to `columns_value`, then if the value equqls to `columns_value`, then we keep traversing the B+Tree and collect the index entries, sort them by their addresses, then load them from the disk and do the join operation.

 ## 15.5.5 Hash Join

+1. Same with merge join, the hash join can be ONLY used for:

+   1. equi-join
+   2. natural-join

+   Why: See above.

 ### 15.5.5.1 Basics

+1. The basic idea of hash join is that:

+   1. For the tuples of outer relation, we hash them (against their join columns) to split them into different partitions (assume n partitions)
+   2. For the tuples of the inner relation, do the same thing.
+   3. Then if an tuple from the outer relation and an tuple from the inner relation have the same value on their join columns, then they should be put in the same partition.

+      > This is why hash join can ONLY be used for equi-join and natural join.

+   > The hash algorithm that works best is: h(x) = x
 ### 15.5.5.2 Recursive Partitioning
 ### 15.5.5.3 Handling of Overflows
 ### 15.5.5.4 Cost of Hash Join